 This is a one-story stone building with a slate-shingled roof and a securely locked double door in front.
 There is no sign to indicate what the building contains, but there is a single window in the front with a window box of yellow geraniums.
 This warehouse offers space to a variety of small merchants, and is also the home of Leo and Veldiss Curganon and their 3 children.
-The window, which is securely locked at night (DC 15 with thieves' tools to open), opens into the residential portion of the building.
+The window, which is securely locked at night (DC 25 Disable Device), opens into the residential portion of the building.
+None of the merchants have any useful information about the Four Corners, but a successful DC 20 Diplomacy check allows the characters to learn that Feodric Ozzerd (see Areas 5 and 18) is another warehouse-owner they could ask, but he's a shifty sort of fellow, not to be entirely trusted.